 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end closing exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.
 Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date when the fair value was determined.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.

-2.2.11 Operating expenses
+4.11 Operating expenses